-To determine the method, one should use for a specific tree, one needs background information about its genus or family.
+Pruning requires an understanding of both the science of tree growth and the artistic aspects of shaping trees.
+It's not simply about removing branches; it involves an in-depth knowledge of a tree's genus or family and the precise application of techniques to ensure the tree's vitality.
 This includes how it grows, how it is affected by the seasons, and how it responds to pruning.
-In addition, every leafed branch that is removed from a tree during pruning translates to less energy production for the tree as a whole.
-Because of this, it is important to have a reason for every branch you remove and to make each cut in the right place to give the tree the best chance to heal the wound.
-In this blog we are going to talk about two of the more drastic pruning methods, pollarding and tree topping, that are commonly misused and could end up being detrimental for your trees.
+Moreover, every leafed branch that is removed from a tree during pruning translates to less energy production for the tree as a whole.
+Consequently, every cut made must have a purpose and be executed with accuracy to give the tree the best chance at healing the wound.
+Let's delve into two of the more drastic pruning methods, pollarding and topping, and their roles in tree care.

 What is Topping a Tree?

-First, removing the top of a trees crown interferes with its ability to produce energy.
-It also unbalances the root to crown ratio, disturbing the equilibrium of carbohydrate production and storage.
-A lack of photosynthetic potential coupled with the rapid depletion of stored energy usually leads to a trees death.
+- Reduced Energy Production: Topping interferes with a tree's ability to produce energy through photosynthesis.
+It unbalances the root to crown ratio, disrupting the equilibrium of carbohydrate production and storage.
+An extensive loss of photosynthetic potential coupled with the rapid depletion of stored energy usually leads to the tree's death.

 What is Pollarding?